tsamkharadze/stage-IV-coding-challenge/README.md

 2. Open the Webpage:

 Open the `index.html` file in your preferred web browser to view the webpage.
 That's it!
-You've successfully launched the TBC Academy Xusaid project.
+You've successfully launched the TBC Academy X USAID project.

+## 🌐 Webpage Preview <a name="webpage_preview"></a>

+Preview the webpage on the live site: [TBC X USAID Webpage](https://tsamkharadze.github.io/stage-IV-coding-challenge/)